 There are so many different ways to brew tea, and many of them simply come down to personal preference.
-If you’re going with a loose leaf tea, there are a number of equipment options to choose from.
+If you’re going with a loose leaf tea, there are several equipment options to choose from.

-You may be familiar with a French press for brewing coffee, but you may not realize that this device can also be used to make tea.
+You may be familiar with a French press for brewing coffee, but you may not realize that you can use a French press to make tea.
 One advantage of using a French press to make tea is that you can brew several cups at once.
 Another advantage of this tool is that you can steep and serve in the same vessel.
 One of the drawbacks, however, is that you run the risk of over-steeping your tea because the leaves are not removed after brewing, but simply sit at the bottom of the press.

 Tea strainers sit over your cup and hold loose leaf tea in a small mesh basket.
 Tea is made by pouring hot water on top of the leaves, allowing it to pass over them and flow through the mesh of the strainer.
 The strainer is then removed from the top of the cup before serving.
 This technique is not very popular and doesn’t give you much control over the length of your brewing time, but if you’re looking to give your customers an elegant and interactive tea experience, this is a good option.

-You can purchase ready-made paper pouches for brewing loose leaf tea, or make your own from a coffee filter or other similar foodsafe paper.
-This option is convenient for when easy cleanup is a priority because paper teabags are disposable, which will save you time during cleanup.
+You can purchase ready-made paper pouches for brewing loose leaf tea, or make your own from a coffee filter or other similar food-safe paper.
+This option is convenient when easy cleanup is a priority because paper teabags are disposable, which will save you time during cleanup.

 If you’re not interested in any of the aforementioned contraptions for brewing your tea, a good old teapot is always a great choice.
 But, as with many aspects of the brewing process, not all teapots will deliver the same results.
 Many teapots have built-in strainers that assist in the infusion process, but others will require the use of a separate straining device.
 Another major factor to consider is how the material of your teapot retains heat and what tea brewing temperature is ideal for your type of tea (which we’ll get into a little later).

-As with any culinary endeavor, there are several factors that will affect the flavor of your product.
+As with any culinary endeavor, several factors will affect the flavor of your product.
 Knowing the way in which each of these factors impacts your tea will help you come up with a brewing system that works best for you.

 A common mistake when brewing tea is to let the water come to a rolling boil.
 The state of boiling releases oxygen from the water, which prevents your tea from reaching its fullest flavor potential.
 Different types of tea also taste best when steeped at different temperatures.
 For example, green tea temperature should be different from black tea.
 The temperatures in the table below are shown in Fahrenheit.